smdabdoub/find-docs/devman/graphs.rst

 order to access the graphing method from within their own code.
 For example, an analysis plugin may want to display results in a temporary window that provides a simple Figure canvas.
-The 'method-name' is a short name that FIND will use for the menu item placed in Plugins...Graph as well as the context plot menu that appears when clicking on a data item in the project tree.
+The 'method-name' is a short name that FIND will use for the menu item placed in Plugins>>Graph as well as the context plot menu that appears when clicking on a data item in the project tree.
 The final field will appear in the program status bar when a user moves the mouse over the menu item for the graphing plugin.